arop/cafe-payment-system/README.md

 # cafe-payment-system
-Order and pay Android app for a cafeteria franchising
+Order and pay with an Android app for a cafeteria franchising.
+Backend server in Node.js

 2 Android apps.
 * Client app - make orders, get previous orders, etc